-A new study finds that dog personality changes as a dog ages.
+A dog personality test is a great way of knowing not only what your pooch is like now, but also what the future holds.
+A new study finds of dog personality shows it changes as a dog ages.
 These changes occur unevenly over the dog’s life, but each personality trait follows a predictable trajectory.

 The study, authored by researchers from Hungary’s ELTE Eötvös Loránd University and Austria’s University of Veterinary Medicine, appeared on October 14 in the Nature journal Scientific Reports.